sylergy-zubair/ranna.v1/docs/category-scroll-anchors.md

 ## Testing Checklist

-- [ ] Click unselected category button adds filter and scrolls to first dish of that category
+- [ ] Clicking a category selects only that category and scrolls to its first dish
-- [ ] Click selected category button removes filter and does NOT scroll (recommended approach)
+- [ ] Clicking the same category again clears the filter and leaves the scroll position unchanged
-- [ ] Multiple categories selected: clicking new category scrolls correctly
-- [ ] Multiple categories selected: removing one doesn't scroll
 - [ ] Scroll offset accounts for sticky header
 - [ ] Works on mobile devices
 - [ ] Handles categories with special characters in names